pymanga/pyMANGA/ModelOutputLib/ModelOutput.md

     growth_output (string): (optional) plant growth parameters for which output should be written.
 Possible parameters are defined in `pyMANGA.PlantModelLib`. network_output (string): (optional) network parameters for which output should be written.
 Possible parameters are defined in `pyMANGA.PlantModelLib`.

+If no output frequency is defined, output is written in every time step.

 Note:
     - The ``type`` defines the structure of the output and therefore how many csv files will be written.